🚀 See Middesk in action with an instant, self-guided demo

 To that end, an organization needs to look at two general categories of information.
 One is regarding the business itself: whether it has a physical presence, where it’s located, what its stated business operations are, and whether it’s properly licensed.
 It’s also important to check that this information is consistent across official sources to ensure the business isn’t being misrepresented by its owners.

-An organization also needs to get information on a business’s beneficial owners.
+An organization also needs to get information on a business’s Ultimate Beneficial Owners (UBOs).
 These are the people who hold significant stock investment in the business, or otherwise have significant voting rights in the business’s high-level decision-making processes.
 They can be distinct from managers, who run a business’s daily operations but may not have any official stake in the business writ large.

 Research into beneficial owners works much the same way as standard Know Your Customer (KYC) processes.
-That is, the goal is to determine whether they are actual people who are who they claim to be, and whether they are involved with activities or public administrative positions that pose risks related to (financial) crime.
+That is, the goal is to determine whether they are actual people who are who they claim to be, and whether they are involved with activities or public administrative positions that pose risks related to (financial) crime (in KYC, these are known as Politically Exposed Persons or PEPs).

 Types of companies that need to verify a business